2023–2024 DrPH Student Handbook

 - Recommendations based on the results of the study » Strategy for implementing and evaluating the recommendations, taking into consideration the contextual factors identified in the conceptual framework

-Option 3.
-Alternate single Dissertation formats (e.g., a book) are acceptable if approved by the student’s Dissertation Committee.
-There will be no final Dissertation defense.
-Students may be asked to present their Dissertation findings in a forum sponsored by the DrPH Program either in the semester they graduate or within a year after graduating.
+Alternate single dissertation formats (e.g., a book) are acceptable if approved by the student’s Dissertation Committee.
+There will be no final dissertation defense.
+Students may be asked to present their dissertation findings in a forum sponsored by the DrPH Program either in the semester they graduate or within a year after graduating.
 The presentation is not a requirement for graduation.

-For more information on writing and filing your dissertation, please visit the website.
+For more information on writing and filing your dissertation, please visit the Graduate Division website.

 Filing the Dissertation